How Soon can Kittens Leave their Mother?

 See files for Cats

-To truly understand why it is not good to separate a kitten from their mother soon too, it is essential to review some basic aspects of a feline's growth:
+To truly understand why it is not good to separate a kitten from their mother too soon, it is essential to review some basic aspects of a young feline's growth:

 The importance of kitten socialization

-Tips to separate a cat from their its mother
+Tips for separating a cat from their mother

-During this stage they still depend on their mother, and it will not be until 8 weeks of life when they will begin to feed on this type of food on a regular basis.
+Nevertheless, during this period they will continue to need and depend on their mother.
+It's not until they are 8 weeks old that they will begin to eat solid food exclusively and on a regular basis.